 While Bluetooth®technology is well regarded as the go-to solution for audio streaming and connected devices, it shouldn’t be dismissed as solely a consumer technology.
 Many facilities — from museums like the Van Gogh Museum in Amsterdam and the National Gallery of Victoria in Melbourne to massive retailers like Target and Mall of America — are relying on Bluetooth enabled smart building solutions to optimize day-to-day operations and create a better visitor experience.

 More Than a Consumer Technology

-The recent release of Bluetooth® mesh networking makes intelligent building automation at scale a reality, even in commercial and industrial environments where reliability and security requirements are highest.
-Bluetooth mesh enables the creation of large-scale device networks and is ideally suited for control, monitoring, and automation systems where tens, hundreds, or thousands of devices need to reliably and securely communicate with one another.
+The recent release of Bluetooth® Mesh networking makes intelligent building automation at scale a reality, even in commercial and industrial environments where reliability and security requirements are highest.
+Bluetooth Mesh enables the creation of large-scale device networks and is ideally suited for control, monitoring, and automation systems where tens, hundreds, or thousands of devices need to reliably and securely communicate with one another.

-Bluetooth mesh networking was built on a 20-year foundation of Bluetooth interoperability.
+Bluetooth Mesh networking was built on a 20-year foundation of Bluetooth interoperability.
 This is achieved through rigorous qualification and by ensuring all layers of the communication stack, including the application layer, are specified.

 Companies like McWong International have already been capitalizing on this break-through innovation.
 “We have been exploring different network technologies for the past ten years, and we have yet to see a technology in action that is more suitable for building automation,” said Blane Goettle, VP of McWong.